top of page

 • A normally shaped nipple that retracts can be corrected quite easily.
 The milk ducts remain intact and there are no scars.

 • A nipple that is poorly formed during puberty is more difficult to correct.
-Keep in mind that it is probably no longer possible to breastfeed after this procedure.
+Keep in mind that after this procedure, it will likely no longer be possible to breastfeed.

 Both procedures are performed under local anesthesia and take approximately 30 to 75 minutes.